-Aren Aizura is an assistant professor in Gender, Women and Sexuality Studies.
+Aren Aizura is an associate professor in Gender, Women and Sexuality Studies.
 He brings expertise in queer theory, transgender studies, transnationality and immigration, and political economy and labor.
 Aizura earned a PhD in cultural studies from the University of Melbourne and before joining the University of Minnesota was a Mellon Postdoctoral Fellow at the Institute for Research on Women at Rutgers University.
 He also held a post-doctoral fellowship in Gender, Race and Science in the Department of Gender Studies at Indiana University.

 - queer theory and queer studies